 - Drop Bags: Allowed at Start/Finish line area only.
 There will be no “Drop Bags” on course.

 - Finish line Bags: There will be a designated area at the Start/Finish line Area to place your bag.
-Please note this area will be near people and protected from the rain, but will not be secure or protected and PCTR will not be responsible for any lost or misplaced items.

 WE LOVE DOGS!
 However, dogs are not allowed to hike, walk, or run in this park while you are racing and entered In the event.
 They are allowed in the park and parking areas but must be on leash at all times.
 Please do not leave your dog in the car during this event.